Everyday Calculators

 Gold Calculator

-Estimate gold value from weight, purity, and spot price.
+Estimate gross gold-content value from weight, marked fineness, and a user-entered price.

 Enter the values and review the result.